Engee documentation

 Details

-Reference mechanical power in relative units.
-Set to a constant value corresponding to the initial active power drawn from the synchronous machine unit connected to the steam turbine and regulator unit.
+The reference mechanical power in relative units.
+It is set to a constant value corresponding to the initial active power consumed from the synchronous machine unit connected to the steam turbine and regulator unit.

 Data types